When relationships end

 Before you transfer pension benefits, there are a number of different things you should think about.

 The decision about whether or not to transfer benefits is not always easy.
-In some cases you may want to seek advice from an independent financial adviser.
+In some cases you may want to seek advice from a regulated financial adviser.
 Here are some of the things that you may want to consider.

 When you transfer benefits from a defined benefits pension scheme, you are not transferring the actual benefits but a cash amount, the cash equivalent transfer value (CETV).
 When the CETV is transferred, you give up all of your benefits in the old scheme.